 “I wanted a rigorous doctoral program that could travel with me wherever I was in the country.
 I found this and more at Regent.”

 Read Heather's Story>>

 Hear from Ph.D. in CES Faculty

-Regent's Doctor of Philosophy in Counselor Education & Supervision is designed for currently licensed counselors who are strongly motivated to attain a high level of competency in the field of counseling.
-Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited, the program has a prescribed progression of coursework, and an internship and a dissertation are required.
+Regent's Ph.D. in Counselor Education & Supervision is designed for currently licensed counselors who are strongly motivated to attain a high level of competency in the field of counseling.
+The doctor of philosophy in counseling program is CACREP accredited and has a prescribed progression of coursework.
+An internship and dissertation are required.
 An essential component of the program is its focus on integrating counseling knowledge, skills and strategies with biblical foundations and faith practices.
-Students will enjoy a sense of community during three one-week, on-campus residencies as well as through instructional design that has been developed to maximize teambuilding and cooperative identity.
+You will enjoy a sense of community during three one-week, on-campus residencies as well as through instructional design that has been developed to maximize teambuilding and cooperative identity.

 Curriculum: View course sequence and descriptions.

 Length: 66 credit hours.
 May be completed in as little as three years.
 Students may begin the program in the fall semester.

 Format: Offered online with three one-week residencies.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Learning Model | Residency | Practicum & Internship | Dissertation | Christian Integration | Employment | FAQs